Decoding rank metric Reed-Muller codes: Decoding using Dickson matrices: first examples

 \subsection{Illustration: using Dickson matrices to decode Gabidulin codes}

-We quickly recall the decoding algorithm for Gabidulin codes (\emph{i.e.}, when $\G$ is cyclic).
-To illustrate the approach sketched in Section~\ref{sec:dickson_framework}, we first describe it on Gabidulin codes.
+In what follows we show how to use Dickson matrices to decode a Gabidulin code (\emph{i.e.}, when $\GG$ is cyclic) of dimension $k$.
 Somehow, for Gabidulin codes, it consists in adapting the idea from \cite{Tovo} by using Dickson matrices.

+Here, Gabidulin codes are regarded as an $\Fqm$--subspace of the twisted group algebra $\Fqm[\GG]$ where $\GG$ is the cyclic group of order $m$ generated by the Frobenius automorphism $\theta$.
+In our setting, the Gabidulin code of dimension $k$ is the following $\Fqm$--subspace of $\Fqm[\GG]$